Fort Lewis College: History

-Fort Lewis College began another period of growth and changes in 1956, when the college moved from its longtime home in Hesperus to its present location, 18 miles east, atop what was then known as Reservoir Hill, overlooking Durango.
-Here, FLC became a four-year institution, awarding its first baccalaureate degrees in 1964.

-Also in 1964, the college dropped the "A&M" moniker, changed its mascot from the Aggies to the Raiders, and changed the school's colors from the green and yellow of the Colorado State University system it had been affiliated with to blue and gold.
+In 1964, the college changed its mascot from the Aggies to the Raiders, and changed the school's colors from the green and yellow of the Colorado State University system it had been affiliated with to blue and gold.
 In 1994, the college's mascot became the Skyhawks.
-In 1995, FLC joined the Council of Public Liberal Arts Colleges, and in 2002, it became independent of the Colorado State University system and formed its own governing Board of Trustees.
+This was partly due to growing concerns over cultural insensitivity.

 Reconciliation efforts

 In 2019, Fort Lewis College formed the Committee on FLC History to examine its connection to the federal Indian boarding school system.
 The college has since undertaken initiatives including listening sessions, community engagement, and institutional changes aimed at reconciliation.
 In partnership with the Southern Ute Indian Tribe and the Ute Mountain Ute Tribe, FLC supported legislation investigating the impacts of federal Indian boarding schools in Colorado.
 The Board of Trustees reaffirmed its commitment to reconciliation in 2023.

 In 2025, the Fort Lewis College Board of Trustees named Heather Shotton the new college president, making her the first Indigenous person to hold the position.
 Shotton, who is Cheyenne and Kiowa and a citizen of the Wichita & Affiliated Tribes, had previously served as FLC's Vice President of Diversity Affairs.